 Skip to main content

-Minoa’s Data Export feature lets you automatically sync your business cases and value realization trackers to your own data warehouse.
-Once configured, exports run on a schedule you choose — hourly, daily, weekly, or monthly — keeping your warehouse up to date with the latest Minoa data.
+Minoa’s Data Export feature lets you automatically sync your business cases and value realization trackers to your own data warehouse or Google Sheets.
+Once configured, exports run on a schedule you choose — hourly, daily, weekly, or monthly — keeping your destination up to date with the latest Minoa data.
 This enables you to join Minoa data with your existing datasets, build custom dashboards, and run advanced analytics in your own BI tools.

 Data Export is available as an early access feature.
 Contact your Minoa account team to enable it for your organization.